2024 New York: City Designed Site Visits

 With a mixture of experiential learning, workshop-based problem-solving, internship placements, and in-depth site visits, the program will equip participants with the skills to be agents of change, to access jobs in the planning and design sectors, and to take power as residents of New York City.

 Spearheaded by a steering committee of city agencies, non-profits, and private-sector design and architecture firms, many participating organizations host students through funded on-site internship placements.
 The 8-10 week City Design Internship Program also includes site visits, lectures, and networking events.
-Summer 2024 City Design Internship Applications open for current Macaulay Honors sophomore and junior students across CUNY campuses in March.
+MEET THE FIRST 2024 COHORT HERE!

-This project is partially supported by the Classical American Homes Preservation Trust and the ABNY Foundation
+This project is sponsored by the Macaulay Honors College Foundation, the Richard Hampton Jenrette Foundation, and the ABNY Foundation

 blah